The Friendly PC Model Legal Framework in Healthcare

 Management Services Agreement (MSA)

 The MSA serves as the cornerstone of the friendly PC-MSO model.
-It grants the MSO the power of attorney over the PC, delineating both the services and responsibilities the MSO has towards the PC, and vice versa.
-This agreement is important as it outlines the MSO management fee structure owed to the MSO, ensuring clarity in financial arrangements and responsibilities.
-Some states, like New York, may require a fixed management fee, while others allow a “cost-plus” structure.
-(For additional risk mitigation, some companies choose to hire an independent assessor to set a Fair Market Value (FMV) for MSO’s services, which becomes the MSO’s management fee.)
+It delineates both the services and responsibilities the MSO has towards the PC, as well as the PC's responsibilities toward the MSO.
+This agreement is also important because it outlines the MSO management fee structure that's owed to the MSO, ensuring clarity in what the PC pays the MSO for its services.
+Management fee structures may vary, but are often a fixed fee or "cost-plus" structure.
+For stronger compliance, the management fee should typically be set at a "fair-market value" rate, so the MSO isn't perceived as controlling the PC.
+(For additional risk mitigation, some companies choose to hire an independent assessor to determine a fair-market value (FMV) for MSO’s services, which becomes the MSO’s management fee.
+That independent third-party evaluation can help in the event of an inquiry.)
+Some states, like New York and New Jersey, have stricter regulations of management fees than other states.

 Stock Transfer Restriction Agreement (STRA)

-This agreement (also called a "Securities Transfer Restrictions Agreement") makes the PC more stable by restricting the physician PC owner from selling their stock or profiting from their ownership interest.
-It also allows for the substitution of the PC owner when deemed necessary for ongoing functioning of practice.
+This agreement (also called a "Securities Transfer Restrictions Agreement," a "Succession Agreement," or a "Continuity Agreement") makes the PC more resilient by providing a stable pathway for the practice to continue operating if physician ownership ever changes or the physician PC owner wants to transition out of the role.
+It restricts the physician PC owner from selling their stock or profiting from the transfer of their ownership interest.
+Depending on the draft, it also may allow for the substitution of the physician PC owner when deemed necessary for ongoing functioning of practice.
 (Specifically, the PC owner agrees in advance to sell their ownership stake for a nominal sum).
-The STRA also ensures the PC remains in good standing and adheres to compliance requests.
-Because of its ability to select the physician PC owner, the MSO can often find a collaborative physician who is motivated to enable the business where compliant.
-The physician owner in this model is thus called a “friendly PC owner.”
+The STRA also has requirements that ensure the PC remains in good standing and adheres to compliance requests.
+If the MSO has a role in selecting the physician PC owner and partner, the MSO is often partnering with a physician who is motivated to enable the business where compliant.
+The physician owner in this model is thus sometimes called a “friendly PC owner.”

 Employee Lease Agreement

 This agreement is only relevant once there are multiple PC entities.
 It allows for all clinicians to be employed under a single entity, known as the "Mega PC," which then “leases” relevant employees to other state-specific PCs.
 This simplifies payroll processes and avoids the need for separate payroll systems for each PC.
 It’s less important until a company has formed several distinct PC entities.
 Four states require (or are ideally served by) a local, distinct PC entity (New York, New Jersey, California, and Kansas).
-In other states, the initial PC (the “Mega PC”) can typically be foreign qualified (as a foreign professional corporation) without a distinct new PC entity being formed.
+In the 46 other states and DC, the initial PC (the “Mega PC” or "Super PC") can typically be foreign qualified (as a foreign professional corporation) without a distinct new PC entity being formed (assuming the physician PC owner has licensure in those states).

 Physician Advisor Agreement

 This defines the role, responsibilities, and compensation of the PC owner.
-It lays out requirements for Directors & Officers (D&O) insurance and professional malpractice insurance, providing additional protection for the friendly PC owner.
+It lays out requirements for Directors & Officers (D&O) insurance and professional malpractice insurance, providing additional protection for the physician PC owner.
 It outlines the term, termination structure, and confidentiality obligations associated with the PC owner’s collaboration.
+There are requirements for the physician PC owner to notify the partner company in the case of any action or potential discipline against their licensure (or other events which might disrupt operations).

 Indemnification Agreement